geode-macos/volume-scroll-wheel/README.md

 # Quick Volume Controls

-Quickly change your volume level by holding Alt and using your scroll wheel!
-Use Shift to change SFX volume & Control for more precise control.
+Quickly change your volume level by holding Alt (Option on macOS) and using your scroll wheel!
+Use Shift to change SFX volume & Control (or Command on macOS) for more precise control.